fnordoglargh/BoardGameLeague/ABOUT.md

 #### Game and Game Family

 The report tab will calculate averages of your players for a certain game or a game family.
-A table may look like this:
+A table for a victory point type game may look like this:

 | Name     | AmountPlayed | AmountWon | AmountPoints | AveragePoints | PercentageWon | BestScore |
 |----------|--------------|-----------|--------------|---------------|---------------|-----------|
 | Player 1 | 1            | 1         | 10           | 10            | 100           | 10        |
 | Player 2 | 1            | 0         | 8            | 8             | 0             | 8         |

+The other game types will use different column headings.

 #### ELO Scoring